 - The sale of a business founded by the present owners’ grandfather, based on his invention.
 Technology sold with his reputation and contacts on retirement of current generation

 - A management buy-out of a cleaning company in Bristol, representing the seller

 - The sale of a removals company in Bristol to a business in the same industry

 Make A Free Enquiry

 All initial enquiries are completely free of charge.
-If you are looking for a solicitor nearest you, please call us now on 01291 639280, email email@example.com, or complete our Free Online Enquiry for a free no-obligation discussion, and let us explain your legal rights and options.
+If you are looking for a solicitor nearest you, please call us now on 01291 639280 or 0117 233 8744, email email@example.com, or complete a Free Online Enquiry, for a no-obligation discussion, and let us explain your legal rights and options.